 This document is valid as at 2 July 2025.
-The Prospectus is based on information, law and practice at the date hereof.
-The Manager is not bound by any out of date prospectus when it has issued a new prospectus.
-Any Unitholder or prospective Unitholder in the Trust should check with the Manager that this document is the most current version and that no revisions have been made to this Prospectus since this date.
+Any unitholder or prospective unitholder in the Trust should check with the Manager that this document is the most current version and that no revisions have been made to this Prospectus since this date.

-Tutman Fund Solutions Limited, the Manager of the Trust, is the person responsible for the information contained in this Prospectus and accepts responsibility accordingly.
+The Manager of the Trust is the person responsible for the information contained in this Prospectus and accepts responsibility accordingly.
 It has taken all reasonable care to ensure that, to the best of its knowledge and belief, the information in this document does not contain any untrue or misleading statement or omit any matters required by the FCA Rules to be included in it.